ScenicNH Photography - White Mountains New Hampshire

 add to lightbox add to cart

-• Side view of the Thoreau Falls Trail bridge days after Tropical Storm Irene in 2011.
-This bridge crosses the East Branch of the Pemigewasset River at North Fork Junction in the Pemigewasset Wilderness of New Hampshire.
-Update: the bridge seen in this photograph is no longer standing, and hikers now have to ford this water crossing.
+• Thoreau Falls Trail bridge days after Tropical Storm Irene in 2011.
+This bridge crosses the East Branch of the Pemigewasset River at North Fork Junction in the Pemigewasset Wilderness, New Hampshire.
+This scene shows some of the damage done to the bridge during Tropical Storm Irene.
+Update: the bridge seen in this photograph was removed in 2018/2019, and hikers now have to ford this water crossing.

 SC1113200.jpg